FAQ: Teflon® Encapsulated O-Rings: M-Cor Inc.

 WHAT IS THE REASON FOR ENCAPSULATING A RUBBER CORE MATERIAL WITH TEFLON®?

-The Teflon® encapsulation, which is virtually chemically inert, allows the o-ring to resist nearly all chemicals, thereby extending seal life and preventing contamination.
+Most importantly, the Teflon® encapsulation, which is virtually chemically inert, allows the o-ring to resist nearly all chemicals, thereby extending seal life and preventing contamination.
 Additionally, the elastomer core material imparts its mechanical properties to the o-ring.
-Unlike solid TFE o-rings, Teflon® encapsulated o-rings resist cold flow.
-Consequently, this synergy gives Teflon® encapsulated o-rings their unique properties: chemical resistance, anti-stick qualities, resilience, and resistance to cold flow.
+Unlike solid TFE o-rings, Teflon® encapsulated o-rings effectively resist cold flow.
+As a result of this synergy, Teflon® encapsulated o-rings gain their unique properties: chemical resistance, anti-stick qualities, resilience, and resistance to cold flow.

 WHAT TYPES OF TEFLON® ARE USED TO ENCAPSULATE THE RUBBER CORE MATERIAL?

-M-COR, INC. uses only the highest quality certified virgin Teflon® resins: FEP and PFA.
-Consequently, our products exhibit superior chemical resistance and durability.
-Additionally, by selecting these premium resins, we ensure that our Teflon® encapsulated o-rings meet the stringent requirements of various industrial applications.
-Furthermore, the use of certified virgin resins guarantees consistent performance and reliability.
+In our commitment to quality, M-COR, INC. uses only the highest quality certified virgin Teflon® resins: FEP and PFA.
+Through the selection of these premium resins, we ensure that our Teflon® encapsulated o-rings meet the stringent requirements of various industrial applications.
+Moreover, the use of certified virgin resins guarantees consistent performance and reliability.

 WHAT IS TEFLON® FEP?

-Teflon® FEP fluorocarbon resin is a melt-processible copolymer of Tetrafluoroethylene and Hexafluoropropylene.
-It is practically chemically inert, has an operating temperature of 205°C (400°F), and possesses the highest molecular weight of the FEP family of resins.
-It withstands chemical attack at elevated temperatures.
-DuPont invented Teflon® FEP resins, which became commercially available in 1960.
-Engineers specify Teflon® FEP encapsulation for corrosive-resistant seals with operating temperatures up to 205°C (400°F).
+In technical terms, Teflon® FEP fluorocarbon resin a melt-processible copolymer of Tetrafluoroethylene and Hexafluoropropylene.
+Not only is it practically chemically inert, but it also has an operating temperature of 205°C (400°F) and possesses the highest molecular weight of the FEP family of resins.
+Notably, it withstands chemical attack at elevated temperatures.
+Since its invention by DuPont in 1960, engineers have specified Teflon® FEP encapsulation for corrosive-resistant seals with operating temperatures up to 205°C (400°F).

 WHAT IS TEFLON® PFA?

-Teflon® PFA fluorocarbon resin is a melt-processible copolymer of Tetrafluoroethylene and Perfluorinated vinyl ether from the Perfluoroalkoxy group.
-It is practically chemically inert, has an operating temperature of 260°C (500°F), and has one of the highest molecular weights of the PFA family of resins.
-Consequently, Teflon® PFA withstands chemical attack at elevated temperatures.
-DuPont invented Teflon® PFA resins, which became commercially available in the 1970s.
-Engineers specify Teflon® PFA encapsulation for corrosive-resistant seals with operating temperatures up to 260°C (500°F).
-Therefore, it is an ideal material for a wide range of industrial applications.
+Similarly, Teflon® PFA fluorocarbon resin is a melt-processible copolymer of Tetrafluoroethylene and Perfluorinated vinyl ether from the Perfluoroalkoxy group.
+Like FEP, it is practically chemically inert; however, it has a higher operating temperature of 260°C (500°F) and maintains one of the highest molecular weights of the PFA family of resins.
+As a result, Teflon® PFA effectively withstands chemical attack at elevated temperatures.
+Following its invention by DuPont in the 1970s, engineers have consistently specified Teflon® PFA encapsulation for corrosive-resistant seals with operating temperatures up to 260°C (500°F).

 WHAT TYPES OF ELASTOMER (RUBBER) CORE MATERIAL ARE USED IN M-COR’S TEFLON® ENCAPSULATED O-RING?

-We use specially formulated, high-temperature FDA-compliant, and USP Class VI Compliant elastomers.
-These include solid core and hollow core Dow Corning® silicone, as well as Chemours solid core or hollow core Viton®.
-Additionally, EPDM is available upon request.
-Furthermore, Viton FDA Compliant material is also offered upon request.
-Consequently, we ensure that our elastomers meet diverse application needs and stringent regulatory standards.
+To ensure the highest quality, we use specially formulated, high-temperature FDA-compliant, and USP Class VI Compliant elastomers.
+These include both solid core and hollow core Dow Corning® silicone, as well as Chemours solid core or hollow core Viton®.
+Furthermore, EPDM is available upon request, along with Viton FDA Compliant material.
+Through this diverse selection, we ensure that our elastomers meet varied application needs and stringent regulatory standards.

 WHAT ARE THE ADVANTAGES OF USING A VITON® ENCAPSULATED O-RING RATHER THAN A SILICONE ENCAPSULATED O-RING?

-If the application involves a wide temperature range in diverse chemical service, a Viton® core is likely the better choice.
-Chemical permeation can compromise the core material in some cases.
-Additionally, Viton® has a greater range of chemical compatibility than silicone core and may extend seal life. *See Gas Permeability.
+When considering applications involving a wide temperature range in diverse chemical service, a Viton® core is typically the better choice.
+This is because chemical permeation can compromise the core material in some cases.
+Moreover, Viton® offers a greater range of chemical compatibility than silicone core and may therefore extend seal life. *See Gas Permeability for additional details.

 WHAT IS A HOLLOW CORE O-RING AND WHY IS IT USED?

-ENCAP-O-SEAL® hollow core o-rings consist of two components: (1) a Teflon® encapsulation (i.e., jacket or covering) and (2) an elastomer (rubber) hollow core material, which is completely enclosed within the Teflon® encapsulation.
-Consequently, M-COR, INC. encapsulates hollow-core o-rings to create a softer durometer seal, thereby reducing the amount of clamping force needed.
-As a result, the durometer of our standard hollow core ENCAP-O-SEAL® o-ring decreases by approximately 10%.
-Moreover, M-COR, INC. can design special core configurations to meet specific durometer requirements.
-Therefore, engineers specify ENCAP-O-SEAL® hollow core o-rings in applications where clamping force is minimized due to other mechanical design considerations.
-For instance, example applications include ID/OD static or dynamic cylinder o-ring glands, hand-tightened lids, caps, and more.
+To understand hollow core o-rings, it’s important to note that ENCAP-O-SEAL® hollow core o-rings consist of two key components: (1) a Teflon® encapsulation (i.e., jacket or covering) and (2) an elastomer (rubber) hollow core material, which is completely enclosed within the Teflon® encapsulation.
+By encapsulating hollow-core o-rings, M-COR, INC. creates a softer durometer seal, thereby reducing the amount of clamping force needed.
+Specifically, the durometer of our standard hollow core ENCAP-O-SEAL® o-ring decreases by approximately 10%.
+Additionally, M-COR, INC. can design special core configurations to meet specific durometer requirements.
+Consequently, engineers often specify ENCAP-O-SEAL® hollow core o-rings in applications where clamping force must be minimized due to other mechanical design considerations, such as ID/OD static or dynamic cylinder o-ring glands, hand-tightened lids, caps, and similar applications.

-The materials of manufacture are compliant with the above regulations.
+Yes, all materials of manufacture are fully compliant with these regulations.

 WHAT IS DUROMETER?